Akaash0107/Data-Driven-Restaurant-Sales-Insights/README.md

 - **Regional Insights**: Region X outperforms others, while Region Y requires strategic focus for improvement.

 ## How to Run the Project
-1. Download the Power BI file `Sales Dashboard.pbix` and the raw data file `Project Sales Data.xlsx`.
+1. Download the Power BI file `Power_Bi_Assignment.pbix` and the raw data file `Project Sales Data.xlsx`.
 2. Open the Power BI file and refresh the data connection to view updated insights.
-3. Review the PowerPoint presentation `Sales Analysis Report.pptx` for a summary of key findings and recommendations.
+3. Review the PowerPoint presentation `Power_Bi_Assignment.pptx` for a summary of key findings and recommendations.